davidsalgado/DevsDataLabs/Implementing Predictive Analytics/scripts/Lab.md

 ### Setup the sample database

 The following steps will get your taxidata database setup and loaded with data.
-1. Using the SQL tool of your choice (SQL Server Management Studio, Visual Studio Code with the MSSQL extension), connect to your database and execute the following scripts (provided with the project files) to create the database, a table to hold the taxi data, and load the 1.7M records into the taxi trip data table.
+1.Using the SQL tool of your choice (SQL Server Management Studio, Visual Studio Code with the MSSQL extension), connect to your database and execute the following scripts (provided with the project files) to create the database, a table to hold the taxi data, and load the 1.7M records into the taxi trip data table.
     - *CreateDatabase.sql*
     - *Create nyctaxi_features Table.sql*
     - *Load nyctaxi_features using BCP.sql*
-2. Next, create a table valued function that will package inputs received by the stored procedure into a tabular format by executing the following script.
+2.Next, create a table valued function that will package inputs received by the stored procedure into a tabular format by executing the following script.
 You will use this function later within the stored procedure that makes predictions.
     - *Create Function fnEngineerFeatures.sql*
-3. Execute the following script to create a table that will persist the predictive model you will generate.
+3.Execute the following script to create a table that will persist the predictive model you will generate.
 Observe that this table has a schema that consists of one column of type varbinary(max).
 This column will hold the serialized representation of your model.
     - *Create nyc_taxi_models Table.sql*

 ### Train the Model
 To train your model, you will create a stored procedure that you can run at any time to train your model and store its serialized form in the nyctaxi_features table.
-1. Execute the following script to define the stored procedure:
+1.Execute the following script to define the stored procedure:
     - *Create Procedure TrainTipPredictionModel.sql*
-2. Execute the following script to train the model and store it.
+2.Execute the following script to train the model and store it.
     - *Exec TrainTipPredictionModel.sql*

 Let’s take a closer look at the contents of the stored procedure.